Dalvin Cook Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- Cook's 74.3 rushing yards per game in his seven career matchups against the Packers are 12.2 fewer yards than his over/under in Sunday's game.
+- Cook has averaged 74.3 rushing yards per game in his seven career matchups against the Packers, 12.2 fewer yards than his over/under in Sunday's game.

-- Cook had a rushing touchdown in four games against the Packers, and had multiple TDs in two of those games.
+- Cook had a rushing touchdown in four games versus the Packers, and had multiple TDs in two of those games.

-- The Packers allow 115.3 yards per game on the ground, the NFL's 18th-ranked rush defense.
+- In terms of defending against the run, the Packers are 18th in the NFL, conceding 115.3 yards per game.

-- Cook and the Vikings will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).
+- This year the Packers are ranked seventh in the league in rushing touchdowns allowed (12).

 Recent Performances